kalinchernev/kalinchernev.github.io/content/post/coding-battle-take-eat-easy.md

 Probably the most complex part of all.

 Even though we didn't have clear strategy while developing the bot, it surely would have helped.
-For example, we started implementing functions for the bonus skills like having an electric bike and kicking other players before deciding how to move and take orders&nbsp;:D
+For example, we started implementing functions for the bonus skills like having an electric bike and kicking other players before deciding how to move and take orders :D

 But seriously, possible strategy for this challenge could probably be to separate the approach in 2: functions for working with distance, and such for working with actions.
 Though we didn't manage to have a complete combination of actions based on distance and value, we spoke about the fact that we were not clear about the order of combined actions we need to take.
 We took a delivery and then we were just standing at a place, since the next step was not foreseen.
 However, we prepared to be able to kick other players just standing there with our delivery in our hands! (we never got the points for the advanced action of kicking)